asaidimu/phpnuxbill/README.md

 ## System Requirements

-Most current web servers with PHP & MySQL installed will be capable of running PHPNuxBill
+Most current web servers with PHP & MySQL installed will be capable of running ZeiteckIspRadius

 Minimum Requirements